effector/next/README.md

 }
 ```

+☝️ This will allow any component anywhere in the tree to access any Effector store, regardless of whether that page performs any server-side computations or not

 #### 2. Server-side computations

 Server computations work in a similiar way to `pages` directory, but inside Server Components of the `app` pages.